-Things to see and do in Florence, Italy.
-Includes ideas on how to spend your time in the magical city of Florence, Italy.
-Things to see include David by Michelangelo, the Duomo, Baptisitery and Ponte Vecchio.
-Things to do in Florence include exploring Florence's left bank Oltrano, talking an informative walking tour of the city, and visiting the nearby Chianti wine region.
+Things to see and to do in Florence, Italy.
+This guide includes ideas on how to spend your time in the magical city of Florence, Italy.
+Things to see in Florence include David by Michelangelo, the Duomo, Baptisitery and Ponte Vecchio.
+Things to do in Florence include exploring Florence's left bank Oltrarno, taking an informative walking tour of the city, and visiting the nearby Chianti wine region.

 A city rich in architectural and artistic masterpieces such as Florence offers innumerably possibilities of tourist attractions to visit.
 Throughout the confines of the civic and religious heart of the city of Florence churches, palaces, museums and other landmarks symbolize the Renaissance and the important role Florence has played in history.